SysKitTeam/docs-bp/service-applications/exchange-task-sync.md

 ---
-title: Exchange Task Sync
-author: Aleksandar Draskovic
-description: >-
-  Exchange Task Sync best practices report by SPDocKit determines whether all services related to the task synchronization between Exchange and SharePoint Server are configured properly.
+description: Exchange Task Sync best practices report by SPDocKit determines whether all services related to the task synchronization between Exchange and SharePoint Server are configured properly.
-date: 21/6/17
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Exchange Task Sync